-A summary of the District's current reserve funds and fund targets are provided in Table 9.
+A summary of the District's current reserve funds and fund targets are provided in Error!
+Reference source not found.
 The District has an existing Reserve Policy adopted by the Board of Directors.
-In addition to establishing the fund targets provided in Table 9, this Policy outlines the specific purposes for which each reserve can be used.
+In addition to establishing the fund targets provided in Error!
+Reference source not found., this Policy outlines the specific purposes for which each reserve can be used.
 For instance, the Operating and Self-Insurance reserves can be used at any time to meet cash flow requirements.
 The Board typically authorizes use of the Capital Reserve for specific items in the Capital Improvement Plan during the budget process, though reserves can be used to fund unforeseen capital replacements if needed.
 The Rate Stabilization Reserve is used to supplement annual operating revenues if they are five percent or more below projected revenues.
 The Vehicle Fleet, Equipment, and Technology reserves are used exclusively for the purchase of vehicles, equipment, and computer hardware and software.
 Projects funded by the Designated Project/Special Use Reserve are evaluated on a case-by-case basis and approved by the Board.

-Table 9: Current Reserve Policies Calaveras Public Utility District Water Rate Study Reserve Category Target Operating Reserve 6 months O&M Capital Reserve 1 year's costs Self-Insurance Reserve \$200,000 Rate Stabilization Fund 1 year's water consumption revenue Vehicle Fleet Reserve Accumulate \$10,000 per year up to \$50,000 Equipment Reserve Accumulate \$10,000 per year up to \$100,000 Technology Reserve Accumulate \$4,000 per year up to \$40,000 Designated Project/Special Use Reserve Accumulate \$20,000 per year up to \$100,000
+Table 9: Current Reserve Policies Calaveras Public Utility District Water Rate Study Reserve Category Target Operating Reserve 6 months O&M Capital Reserve 1 year's costs Self-Insurance Reserve \$200,000 Rate Stabilization Fund 1 year's water consumption revenue Vehicle Fleet Reserve Accumulate \$10,000 per year up to \$50,000 Equipment Reserve Accumulate \$10,000 per year up to \$100,000 Technology Reserve Accumulate \$4,000 per year up to \$40,000